WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 {% endhighlight %}

-We have a similar kind of check to the one we had with the `setData()` function: We check whether we column we are writing to is the column that contains our `pretend boolean` variable.
+We have a similar kind of check to the one we had with the `data()` function: We check whether thes column we are writing to is the column that contains our `pretend boolean` variable.
 In this case, we check at the same time whether we are trying to write data under the `Qt::CheckStateRole`.
 If yes, we check whether the corresponding check box was set to checked or to unchecked, and write a `1` to the sql table in the first case, or a `0` in the latter.
 In all other situations we simply refer to the default implementation of the `QSqlTableModel::setData()` function.

 After re-implementing the `data()` function this way, checking / unchecking the check boxes in our [QTableView][9] will actually do something meaningful with the data in the underlying sql table.